Justhiro55/dbg-c/README.md

 ### How it works

-`dbgc` searches for C/C++ output functions where the string or stream contains the keyword "debug" or "DEBUG" (case-sensitive).
+`flop` searches for C/C++ output functions where the string or stream contains the keyword "debug" or "DEBUG" (case-sensitive).
 This includes:
 - C standard I/O functions (printf family, puts family, write, perror)
 - C++ stream operators (std::cout, std::cerr, std::clog)